lemonmeringuepi/Spoopy-Ghosts/readme.txt

 Various modifications were made throughout:
 --Accepts input in four directions
 --Slices enemies from a list for each level
---Show level numbers in the top left
+--Shows level numbers in the top left
 --Adds a life bar
 --Utilizes a function and for loops to display a border